Theocracy (video game): Resources and storage

 There are a number of different resources that can be used in different ways.
 The most basic are meat and corn, used to feed people and tamed animals.
 Next is wood, which every building uses in construction, and is also used to create Wonderbows (similar to ballistas).
 Also used in construction is stone, which is used to build more advanced buildings.
 Finally, there is Gold, Jade, and Jewels.
 Jewels are used as a currency, and to decorate the most advanced buildings.
 It is made out of Jade and Gold.
 Either one can be used to create jewels separately, but used together they produce a much greater quantity than when used separately.
 Corn is produced from small and large farms, meat from ranches (pig farms) and fishing huts.
 Wood is produced from lumberyards and stone, gold and jade are mined from quarries.
 Jewels are produced in a workshop from gold and/or jade.
 There is also mana, however it functions differently from the other resources in that it is used to cast spells, can be accessed anywhere, and is generated from temples in a small continuous trickle.
 Sacrificing slaves will generate much more and faster, but slaves are the only means of production so they must be sacrificed carefully so as not to ruin the economy of a region.
 There is a different stockpile of mana for each sphere of magic.

 Note: resources are stored in stockpiles in each region, thus resources for one realm can be used anywhere in that region no matter where they are stored, but must be manually transported to another region in order to be used there.
 The exceptions are jewels and mana.

 Buildings

 There are a number of different buildings, which can all be broadly categorised into three main types:

 Production Buildings

-These buildings produce resources, but must be manned to do so.
+These buildings produce resources, but must be staffed to do so.
 These include ranches and fishing huts, which produce meat, small and large farms, which produce corn, quarries and mines which produce stone, gold and jade and lumberyards, which produce wood.